steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ```
 ### Extra Packages to install

 Before we start, there are few installations we need to do to ensure our functions work as seemlessly as possible.
-The links to these pakages can be found below.
+The links to these packages can be found below.

-- URLLIB 3 is a dependency we need in order to help us efficently collect the URLs from the FBREF parent pages
+- URLLIB 3 is a dependency we need in order to help us efficiently collect the URLs from the FBREF parent pages

     ```python
     pip install urllib3